albef/CV_project/README.md

 This software is not intended for use in production or in any critical context.
 It may contain bugs and it may not work as expected.

-This project is copyright of Alberto Forti and it released under the BSD 3-Clause license, as also described in the file [license](license).
+This project is copyright of Alberto Forti and it released under the BSD 3-Clause license, as also described in the file [LICENSE](LICENSE).